25 Epic 4th of July Party Ideas (That Go Way Beyond Fireworks)

 5. The Group Shot Station

 Reserve 6-9 smoke bombs for one massive group photo moment.
-Line everyone up, pull all three colors simultaneously, and shoot in burst mode.
+Line everyone up, pull all three colors at once, and shoot in burst mode.
 Best party photo of the summer, guaranteed.

 6. The "Americana" Flat Lay Setup